frankshearar/Home/NuGet-Sign-Command.md

 | 1  | Execution has failed. |
 | 2  | Execution has completed with warnings. |

+The errors and warnings will be displayed on the console.

 ### Details about options
 * The options `CertificatePath`, `CertificateSubjectName` and `CertificateFingerprint` are different options available to the user to specify a certificate.
 * The `CertificatePath` option is used to uniquely identify a certificate.
 The parameter accepts a file path or a certificate path from the local store in the following format - `cert:\certificate_context\certificate_store_name\certificate_thumb_print`.